 Every day Depression

-You feel sad.
-You fall into a non-desired state but your friends and family are able to get you back to an improved state.
-You have bad days but you have good days too.
+You feel sad, at times falling into a non-desired state but your friends and family are able to get you back to an improved state.
+There are bad days but you have good days too.
 You isolate sometimes but that is only temporarily.
 This is the kind of state where people manage the most on their own, by reading self-help books to gain skills or talking to friends or family members.

 Some individuals have the same problems of every day or reactive depression but they are unable to recover.
 It takes them weeks or months, sometimes years to recover.
 Sometimes they need to learn how to live with the condition for the rest of their lives.
 You may contact a psychiatrist or a doctor to prescribe you medication and in addition to it, you want to have the assistance of a psychotherapist to help you with the skill while you are taking the pill.
 A combination of both approaches is probably the best.